 Something to keep in mind is that it is probably impossible to create a unique good sounding chord progression.
 It is impossible because from the past centuries to now, many people have created many chord progressions.
 However, we do not need unique chord progressions, but we do need good sounding progressions, which the artist determines.

-Making a Simple Major Key Chord Progression in Three Steps
+Making a Basic Major Key Chord Progression in Three Steps

-We can make a simple major key chord progression in three steps or less, which are:
+We can make a basic major key chord progression in three steps or less, which are:

 - First, we make the chord I, which is our starting chord.
 A chord progression can be only one chord long.
 If we want a progression with only one chord, then we can skip the next steps.